On quasi-hereditary algebras: Notations and summary of known results

 \subsection{Non-commutative \grb basis theory}

 We now recall some non-commutative \grb basis theory for path algebras needed for our results.
 Note that in this subsection only, the ideals considered need not be admissible.
-For more details on non-commutative \grb basis theory see \cite{G1} or the more detailed summary in \cite{GHS}.
+For more details on non-commutative \grb basis theory see \cite[Chapter 2]{G1} or the more detailed summary in Sections 2 and 3 in \cite{GHS}.

-Denote by $\cB$ be the set of finite (directed) paths in a quiver $Q$.
+Denote by $\cB$ the set of finite (directed) paths in a quiver $Q$.
 We view the vertices of $Q$ as paths of length zero and so they are elements in $\cB$.
 Thus $\cB$ is a $K$-basis for $KQ$.

 A nonzero element $x \in KQ$ is \emph{uniform} if $vxw=x$ for vertices $v, w \in Q_0$.
 We set $v = \mathfrak o(x)$ and call it the \emph{origin vertex} of $x$.
 Similarly, we set $w= \mathfrak e(x)$, and call it the \emph{end vertex} of $x$.
 Since $1=\sum_{v\in Q_0}v$, every nonzero element of $KQ$ is a sum of uniform elements; namely $x=\sum_{u,v\in Q_0}uxv$.